 A bowl of cacio e pepe, a glass of Roman wine and a seat outside in Rushcutter’s Bay.

-The super-popular “inauthentic Indian” restaurant from Melbourne and NYC is serving naan pizza and butter chicken without the butter.
+The super-popular “inauthentic Indian” restaurant from Melbourne and NYC serves up butter chicken without the butter.

 Casual fine food with a killer view.

 This classic Italian restaurant has been kicking since 1987 and shows no signs of slowing down.